ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

 mapM_ :: (a -> m b) -> t a -> m () -- only performs a side effect
 ```

 which it discards (returns Unit).
-This is useful to use when you don't care about the return value and just want to perform some side effect.
+This is useful when you don't care about the return value and just want to perform some side effect.

 Some other interesting functions on the Traversable typeclass are: